4awpawz/trio/README.md

 # Welcome to Trio

-Trio is an open source toolkit for building static websites using HTML, CSS and JavaScript and requires almost "zero configuration".
-You use YAML front matter, JavaScript and Sass to quickly prototype and implement your designs, which makes Trio the perfect tool for those who love to design in the browser.
+Trio is an open source static site generator built with Node.
+Using its command-line interface, you create new static site projects, and incrementally build and run your sites in the browser.

+Trio's unique approach to extending your pages with dynamic content using its tag-based callback mechanism makes it stand out from other static site generators, which rely on either templating engines or frameworks.

 ## Documentation